mahi0302/AboutMe/README.md

 This is Mahendra Gunnam

-• 💻 I'm Software Engineer..
+• 💻 I'm Software Engineer...
-• 📙 I’m currently Learning Pyhton and Machine Learning..
+• 📙 I’m currently Learning Pyhton and Machine Learning...
-• 💬 Ask me about anything which I know..
+• 💬 Ask me about anything which I know...